 1.12 During November and December 2014 a wide ranging informal consultation exercise was undertaken on the initial draft of the plan.
-A number of responses were received and have been taken into account in the preparation of the plan.
-At this time, Herefordshire Council carried out a Strategic Environmental Assessment (SEA) and a Habitat Regulations Assessment (HRA) of the initial draft plan.
+A number of responses were received and have been taken in to account in the preparation of this draft of the plan.
+At the same time, Herefordshire Council carried out a Strategic Environmental Assessment (SEA) and a Habitat Regulations Assessment (HRA) of the initial draft plan.
 The SEA largely found the plan was compatible with national and strategic planning policy.
 Policy EH4 and K1 were identified as needing further amendment and these were incorporated into the Regulation 14 Draft of the plan.
-The HRA concluded, at this stage, there would be no requirement for a full HRA of the Neighbourhood Development Plan.
+The HRA concluded, at this stage, there would be no requirement for a full HRA of this Neighbourhood Development Plan.